gabenogu/SoftwareProject/.github/PULL_REQUEST_TEMPLATE.md

 - [x] done; [ ] not done / not applicable
 -->

-- [x] I own the copyright of the code submitted and I licence it under the [MIT license](https://github.com/JabRef/jabref/blob/main/LICENSE)
-- [ ] Change in `CHANGELOG.md` described in a way that is understandable for the average user (if change is visible to the user)
+- [ ] Change in `CHANGELOG.md` described in a way that is understandable for the average user (if applicable)
 - [ ] Tests created for changes (if applicable)
 - [ ] Manually tested changed features in running JabRef (always required)
 - [ ] Screenshots added in PR description (for UI changes)